-Mozilla Firefox Quantum performs better in comparison to other browsers in my opinion and seems to be going strong.
-Like all apps though, it can slow down over time.
-To improve on this front, Firefox is contemplating to implement a new feature – Tab Warming.
-The feature intends to make the tab switching process faster for the users to help them save some extra seconds during their browsing sessions.
+In my opinion, Mozilla Firefox Quantum performs better than other browsers and seems to be going strong.
+Like all apps, though, it can slow down over time.
+To improve on this front, Firefox is contemplating implementing a new feature – Tab Warming.
+The feature intends to make the tab-switching process faster for the users to help them save some extra seconds during their browsing sessions.

 Tab Warming feature in Firefox

-The details of the Tab Warming feature in Firefox Nightly were revealed by Mozilla developer Mike Conley in a post on his personal blog.
-The precise definition says it’s a process of pre-emptively rendering the layers for a tab, and pre-emptively uploading them to the compositor when the browser is pretty sure you’re likely to switch to that tab.
+Mozilla developer Mike Conley revealed the details of the Tab Warming feature in Firefox in a post on his blog.
+The precise definition says it’s a process of pre-emptively rendering the layers for a tab and pre-emptively uploading them to the compositor when the browser is pretty sure you’re likely to switch to that tab.

-Earlier, the browser followed somewhat different approach.
-The mechanism worked pretty well but the team of developers thought they could make it slightly better.
+Earlier, the browser followed a somewhat different approach.
+The mechanism worked pretty well, but the team of developers thought they could make it slightly better.